White Vinegar Benefits: 14 Smart Uses Around the Home

 6. Pest Controller

 A teaspoon of white distilled vinegar for each quart bowl of drinking water helps keep your pet free of fleas and ticks.
-The ratio of one teaspoon to one quart is for a forty-pound animal.
+The ratio of one teaspoon to one quart is for a forty-pound animal, so adjust up or down for the size of your dog.
+Check with your veterinarian first if your pet has any health concerns.

 7. Paintbrush Softener